-Stomach pain can be caused by many things, these can include food poisoning or a diarrhoea and vomitting illness.
-Heartburn and stomach ulcers are another cause of stomach pain, where the symptoms can include a burning pain below the ribcage that is often related to eating.
+Stomach pain can be caused by many things, these can include food poisoning, gastroenteritis, or a diarrhoea and vomiting illness.
+Heartburn and stomach ulcers are other causes of stomach pain, where the symptoms can include a burning pain below the ribcage that is often related to eating.
 Other causes of stomach pain include irritable bowel syndrome, but these require tests and investigations with your doctor to confirm a diagnosis.
 Unless you have seen your doctor and been advised of a cause, it would be best to seek advice before self-diagnosing yourself.

 Irritable bowel syndrome (IBS) is a condition that causes symptoms of cramping, bloating, diarrhoea or constipation.
 IBS is a diagnosis of exclusion, so has to be investigated and have other conditions ruled out first.
 The painful cramps of IBS can be treated with antispasmodics hyoscine (Buscopan) or peppermint oil which helps to relax the large intestines and relieve cramping.
 Other lifestyle changes such as stress management or change of diet can also be modified to see what works best for you.